MediciHouse07/Learning_Records/FM_05_statistics_110.md

 4500 mins

+2022/05/26:

+finished,
+4000<->End

+4000 mins

+- geometric distribution is different with hyper geometric
+- TBR hyper geometric, just like binomial but not replacement?
+- # failures before the first success , each trial is a bern
+- Geom(p)
+- check if the PMF valid
+- X ~ Geom(p), E(X)=q/p
+-

+End mins

 ### Lecture 10 <br>
 2022/03/14: 💫 0610/5010 in order to understand so called taylor Expectation in link [Financial math expectation problems](https://github.com/MediciHouse07/Learning_Records/blob/main/finance_math.md#lecture-3-) <br>
 2022/03/31: 2230/5010, 1026 minutes, add 2 functions = compute 2 function and add the result; ends at negative nomial distribution <br>